ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### Key Re-Distribution Request

 To request a re-distribution of keying material, the Client sends a CoAP GET request to the /ace-group/gid endpoint at the KDC.
-The payload MUST contain the following fields:

 <!-- In some cases, it is not necessary to include the scope parameter, for instance if the KDC maintains a list of active group members for each managed group, and the Client is member of only one group.
 The Client MUST include the scope parameter if it is a member of multiple groups under the same KDC.